 Merry Christmas 🎄

-Five months.
-If you subtract the hours of my work organization, you can see exactly when I started on the backend in my GitHub contribution graph:
+If you subtract the hours at work, you can see exactly when I started on my GitHub contribution graph:

 Credence has been the culmination of a lot of professional and hobby work since the idea was first conceived.
 The first commit in the parser is about 7 years old.
 Since then, I've designed languages and built compilers at my workplace.